The tongue-specific proteome

 The tongue is a muscular organ mainly composed of skeletal muscle located in the oral cavity responsible for the ability to swallow, taste and speak.
 It is composed of interlacing skeletal muscle, pockets of adipose and connective tissue (with mucus and serous glands) covered in oral mucosa.

 As mentioned, located on the base of the posterior part of the tongue are the lingual tonsils.
-These tonsils are two small aggregations of lymphatic tissue that assist the immune system in production of antibodies in response to invading pathogens. .
-A thin capsule of connective tissue separate them from adjacent structures.The surface of the tonsils is covered by stratified squamous non-keratinized epithelium and has pits that lead to the lower lymphatic tissue.
+These tonsils are two small aggregations of lymphatic tissue that assist the immune system in the production of antibodies in response to invading pathogens.
+A thin capsule of connective tissue separates them from adjacent structures.The surface of the tonsils is covered by stratified squamous non-keratinized epithelium and has pits that lead to the lower lymphatic tissue.
 Contrary to the palatine- and pharyngeal tonsils, the lingual tonsils do not often get inflamed.
-This is due to mucus glands located at the root of the tongue that are drained into their crypt.
-These secretions from the mucous glands help keep the crypt clean which leaves them less prone to infection.
+This is due to mucus glands located at the root of the tongue which drains into their crypt.
+These secretions from the mucous glands help keep the crypt clean and make them less prone to infection.

 Relevant links and publications

 Uhlén M et al., Tissue-based map of the human proteome.
 Science (2015)